zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-array-fields.md

 Setting index parameters for Array fields is optional but can significantly improve retrieval efficiency.

-In the following example, we create an `AUTOINDEX` for the `tags` field, which means Milvus will automatically create an appropriate scalar index based on the data type.
+In the following example, we create an `AUTOINDEX` for the `tags` field, which means Zilliz Cloud clusters will automatically create an appropriate scalar index based on the data type.
 For more information, refer to [AUTOINDEX Explained](./autoindex-explained).

 <Tabs groupId="code" defaultValue='python' values={[{"label":"Python","value":"python"},{"label":"Java","value":"java"},{"label":"NodeJS","value":"javascript"},{"label":"cURL","value":"bash"}]}>
 <TabItem value='python'>